 A big, catchy chorus is the gooey chocolatey centre of the cake, so why wait to reveal it?
 Hook the listener in by hitting them right between the ears with it from the word go.
 The Beach Boy’s “I Get Around” opens straight away with the main refrain.

 Treat the intro as a preview of what’s to come

 Try taking a few tantalising instrumental lines or reversing a drumbeat for the first couple of bars of your song.
 The listener will be intrigued, and when the sampled elements return later, the ear will latch onto the familiar notes.
 “Everybody Wants To Rule The World” by Tears for Fears begins with the twinkling synth, rolling guitar line and a single held vocal note that later triumphantly repeats.

 The dominance of social media and the age of streaming means long artistic intros are out.
-With TikTok’s influence on the music charts right now, it’s more and more common for producers to start a song with a hook, hoping to attract use in social media content and spark a trend.
+With TikTok’s influence on the music charts, it’s more and more common for producers to start a song with a hook, hoping to attract widespread use in social media content and spark a trend.

 Listeners are likely to skip when a song is unfamiliar and they’re feeling particularly fickle.
 How you produce your track’s introduction depends on the style of music you’re making, but if you’re eyeing playlist adds and a high play count it pays to think cynically about how to start a song.